openzomboid/pzlsm/README.md

   log [args]              Looks for string 1 in log files.
 Chat logs excluded from search.
-                          Using the optional parameter 2, you can specify the name of the log file to search. clog [args]             Looks for string 1 in current log files.
+                          Using the optional parameter 2, you can specify the name of the log file to search. сlog [args]             Looks for string 1 in current log files.
 Chat logs excluded from search.
-Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result restore_players [args]  Replaces players.db database from backup.
+Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result restore_players [args]  Replaces players.db database from backup. fix                     Changes game language to EN and sets Project Zomboid args.
 ```